dees743-cloud/SortMyMedia/README.md

 - Eliminated false NO_DATE cases
 - Faster and more reliable processing
 - More robust HEIC date extraction
+- ExifTool is now included directly in the ZIP (no installation required) ← new

 🏎️ Performance
 SortMyMedia outperforms similar tools thanks to its fully parallelized file processing.